OSGConnect/connectbook/frequently-asked-questions-faq-.md

 **How do I submit a computing job?**

 Jobs are submitted via HTCondor scheduler.
-Please refer the [QuickStart](http://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) or User Guide for more details on submitting and managing jobs.
+Please refer the [QuickStart](http://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) for more details on submitting and managing jobs.

 ##Data Storage and Transfer
 **What is the best way to process large volume of data?**

-Use the Stash storage to store and process large data.
+Use the Stash data system to store and process large volumes of data.
 Please refer the section [Data Solutions](http://support.opensciencegrid.org/support/solutions/folders/5000262152) for more details.

 **How do I transfer data from Stash to my system and vice versa?**